 A fluid head is essential if you are shooting video unless it's simple eye-level, distance video like the sideline recording of a soccer game.

-3. The Size.
 Getting a high-end $200-$300 monopod for a small point and shoot camera is a waste of your money.
-If you are shooting with a DSLR, you need the extra support capacity and the rigidity of a larger monopod.
+If you are shooting with a DSLR and a long, you need the extra support capacity and the rigidity of a larger monopod.

 If you been to this Digital Photography Tips site before, you know I am a big proponent of getting a variety of opinions on photography techniques, cameras and their related accessories.